undo76/toolkitr/README.md

     limit: int = 10,
     # Other documented parameters...
 ) -> list[str]:
-    """Flexible search tool that can accept various filtering parameters.
+    """Flexible search tool where only explicit parameters are required.

-    This tool intentionally allows additional parameters for advanced filtering.
+    With strict=False, parameters with default values become optional in the schema.
     """
-    # In a real implementation, you might use **kwargs to handle dynamic filters
     return [f"Result {i} for '{query}'" for i in range(limit)]

-@registry.tool(strict=True)  # Enforce strict parameter checking
-def critical_operation(resource_id: str, action: str) -> str:
+@registry.tool(strict=True)  # Every parameter is required in the schema def critical_operation(resource_id: str, action: str) -> str:
-    """Performs critical operations that require strict parameter validation.""" return f"Performed {action} on {resource_id}"
+    """Performs critical operations where all parameters must be explicitly provided.""" return f"Performed {action} on {resource_id}"
 ```

 When to use each mode:
-- **Strict mode (True)**: For security-sensitive operations, financial transactions, or when parameter validation is critical
-- **Flexible mode (False)**: For search interfaces, when the LLM might try to provide helpful additional parameters, or when backward compatibility is needed
+- **Strict mode (True)**: When you want to ensure the LLM provides all parameters explicitly, even those with default values
+- **Flexible mode (False)**: When you want parameters with defaults to be optional in the schema, giving the LLM more flexibility

 ## 🧠 Complex Types